Using Replit Agent? Learn how to add a configured Postgres database to your apps with a single prompt

 Unlogged tables

 Unlogged tables are maintained on Neon compute local storage.
-These tables do not survive compute restarts (including when a Neon compute is placed into an Idle state after a period of inactivity).
+These tables do not survive compute restarts (including when a Neon compute is placed into an idle state after a period of inactivity).
 This is unlike a standalone Postgres installation, where unlogged tables are only truncated in the event of abnormal process termination.
 Additionally, unlogged tables are limited by compute local storage size.

 Memory